-Cyanobacteria, also known as blue-green algae, are a common and natural part of the microscopic plants (plankton) in Lake Champlain and other Vermont waters.
+Cyanobacteria, also known as blue-green algae, are naturally found in fresh water in the U.S., and in Lake Champlain and other Vermont waters.
 Some types of cyanobacteria can release natural toxins or poisons (called cyanotoxins) into the water, especially when they die and break down.

 - Check recent lake reports

 - Search by lake region, or by town

 - View the latest results by test site

 - Click on the site’s alert status for more information

 Not all Vermont bays, lakes, and ponds are monitored.
 Be aware of changing conditions, and keep out of the water if you think cyanobacteria may be present.

 NOTE: The map provides information and data as of the date of report.
 Test site observations and samples are collected once each week.
 Conditions can and do change.
 If you see cyanobacteria, don't go in the water.